North York writer and professor Wes Roberts has kept a secret from his family for more than six decades.

 How Roberts realized he wasn’t dreaming was that nothing changed.
 There was no disjointed blur of images, but rather a simple apartment in the style of the 1980s.
 He felt like he was the same person, but he found a photo album with a different guy, who he identified with, and his partner, another family.

 “It didn’t look like me.
 That’s me.
 That’s apparently my wife,” he recalled.
 “I went through another album and saw my sisters.
-I didn’t know them, but I could identify.
+I didn’t know them, but I could identify them.
 Then I became confused.”

 He became more aware of a presence or multiple presences in the apartment.